komo1iddin/study-bridge-ast-next/content/universities/uz/nanjing-university.md

 ---
-id: 6
-name: Nanjing University
-logo: /universities/nju-logo.jpg
-image: /universities/nju-campus.jpg
 city: Nanjing
 description: One of China's oldest and most prestigious comprehensive universities, known for its strengths in humanities, social sciences, and natural sciences, with a rich history dating back to 1902.
 educationType:
 - bachelor
 - master
 - phd
 - 2+2
+faculties:
+- School of Science
+- School of Engineering
+- School of Medicine
+- School of Humanities
+- School of Social Sciences
+- School of Economics
+- School of Management
+- School of Law
+- School of Arts
+- School of Foreign Languages
+- School of Computer Science
+featured: true
+foundedYear: 1902
 hasGrants: true
-featured: true
+id: 6
+image: /universities/nanjing-university.jpg
+internationalStudents: 2500
+logo: /universities/nanjing-university-logo.png
+name: Nanjing University
 ranking: 6
-foundedYear: 1902
 studentsCount: 33000
-internationalStudents: 2500
 ---

 # Nanjing University